Medically reviewed by Drugs.com. Last updated on Jan 1, 2023.

 Mechanism of Action

-Beta2-adrenergic receptors are found predominantly in smooth muscle-vascular, bronchial, gastrointestinal and genitourinary.
+Beta2-adrenegic receptors are found predominately in smooth muscle-vascular, bronchial, gastrointestinal and genitourinary.
 Blockade of these receptors results in constriction.
 Clinically, propranolol may exacerbate respiratory symptoms in patients with obstructive pulmonary diseases such as asthma and emphysema (see CONTRAINDICATIONS and WARNINGS).

-Propranolol has a distribution half-life (T1/2 alpha) of 5 to 10 minutes and a volume of distribution of about 4 to 5 L/kg.
+Propranolol has a distribution half-life (T1/2 alpha) of 5-10 minutes and a volume of distribution of about 4 to 5 L/kg.
 Approximately 90% of circulating propranolol is bound to plasma proteins.
 The binding is enantiomer-selective.
-The S-isomer is preferentially bound to alpha1 glycoprotein and the R-isomer is preferentially bound to albumin.
+The S-isomer is preferentially bound to alpha1 glycoprotein and R-isomer is preferentially bound to albumin.

 Metabolism and Elimination

-The elimination half-life (T1/2 alpha) is between 2 and 5.5 hours.
+The elimination half-life (T1/2 beta) is between 2 and 5.5 hours.
 Propranolol is extensively metabolized with most metabolites appearing in the urine.
 The major metabolites include propranolol glucuronide, naphthyloxylactic acid, and glucuronic acid and sulfate conjugates of 4-hydroxy propranolol.
-Following single-dose intravenous administration, side-chain oxidative products account for approximately 40% of the metabolites, direct conjugation products account for approximately 45 to 50% of metabolites, and ring oxidative products account for approximately 10 to 15% of metabolites.
+Following single-dose intravenous administration, side-chain oxidative products account for approximately 40% of the metabolites, direct conjugation products account for approximately 45-50% of metabolites.
 Of these, only the primary ring oxidative product (4-hydroxypropranolol) possesses beta-adrenergic receptor blocking activity.

 In vitro studies have indicated that the aromatic hydroxylation of propranolol is catalyzed mainly by polymorphic CYP2D6.
 Side-chain oxidation is mediated mainly by CYP1A2 and to some extent by CYP2D6.
 4-hydroxy propranolol is a weak inhibitor of CYP2D6.

-As propranolol concentration increases, so does its beta-blocking effect, as evidenced by a reduction in exercise-induced tachycardia (n=6 normal volunteers).
+As propranolol concentration increases, so does its beta-blocking effect, as evidence by a reduction in exercise-induced tachycardia (n=6 normal volunteers).

 Intravenously administered propranolol was evaluated in 5 women and 6 men.
-When adjusted for weight, there were no gender-related differences in elimination half-life, volume of distribution, protein binding, or systemic clearance.
+When adjusted for weight, there were no gender-related differences in elimination half-life, volume of distribution, protein binding, or system clearance.

-In a study of intravenously administered propranolol, obese subjects had a higher AUC (161 versus 109 hr•mcg/L) and lower total clearance than did non-obese subjects.
+In a study of intravenously administration propranolol, obese subjects had a higher AUC (161 versus 109 hr-mcg/L) and lower total clearance than did non-obese subjects.
 Propranolol plasma protein binding was similar in both groups.

 Propranolol is extensively metabolized by the liver.
 In a study conducted in 6 normal subjects and 20 patients with chronic liver disease, including hepatic cirrhosis, 40 mg of R-propranolol was administered intravenously.
 Compared to normal subjects, patients with chronic liver disease had decreased clearance of propranolol, increased volume of distribution, decreased protein-binding, and considerable variation in half-life.
 Caution should be exercised when propranolol is used in this population.
 Consideration should be given to lowering the dose of intravenous propranolol in patients with hepatic insufficiency (see PRECAUTIONS).